 - Sunstone: I Could Love Them All, Devery S. Anderson

 The LDS Church asserts that “In biblical times, the Lord commanded some to practice plural marriage—the marriage of one man and more than one woman.”
-The best source for this belief is D&C 132:34-39, which states that “God commanded Abraham” to sleep with Hagar, his wife’s handmaiden.
-Yet according to the Bible, it was Abraham’s wife Sara, not God, who offered her handmaiden to Abraham so he could father children (Genesis 16:1-3).
+D&C 132:34–39 states that “God commanded Abraham” to sleep with Hagar, his wife’s handmaiden.
+Yet according to the Bible, it was Abraham’s wife Sara, not God, who offered her handmaiden to Abraham so he could father children (Gen. 16:1-3).
 Nowhere in the Bible are men commanded by God to take plural wives.
-Leviticus 18 forbids marrying a mother and her daughter and marrying sisters, which Joseph Smith and other leaders did.
+Additionally, Leviticus 18 forbids marrying a mother and her daughter and marrying sisters, which Joseph Smith and other early Mormon leaders did.

-The Book of Mormon lends no support for polygamy.
-Rather, Jacob strongly condemns it as an “abomination” before God.
-(Jacob 2:24).
-But Jacob did allow a loophole: “For if I will, saith the Lord of Hosts, raise up seed to me, I will command my people, otherwise they shall hearken unto these things.”
-(Jacob 2:30).
+Similarly, The Book of Mormon lends little support for polygamy.
+Jacob strongly condemns it as an “abomination” before God (Jacob 2:24) but did allow a loophole: “For if I will, saith the Lord of Hosts, raise up seed to me, I will command my people, otherwise they shall hearken unto these things” (Jacob 2:30).
 But again, Joseph did not raise up any seed despite having ample opportunity with dozens of wives.

 Compare – Jacob 2:24